tinyredinc/notes/real_estate/worklog.md

 please review the grammar and adjust as needed to ensure clarity and a native speaker tone:

+### SAM - WEEKLY REPORT 250114
+[LAST WEEK]
+- (IT) Construction of the new Wi-Fi 6 CostoneNet for the new office completed.
+- (IT) Local NAS setup finalized, currently used for internal file sharing and OneDrive backups.
+- (MARKETING) Yetaverse Website - Stage I, Revision 3, completed and pending review.
+- (FLEXHOMES) Kickoff Meeting with Peter, Richard and Eric for panel construction system.
+- (FLEXHOMES) Renderings revised and finalized for all four models (4/4).

+[THIS WEEK]
+- (FLEXHOMES) Preparing the scope of work for Peter's consulting services.
+- (FLEXHOMES) Finalizing related paperwork and potentially drafting an appropriate contract with Peter.
+- (MARKETING) Launching Yetaverse Website - Stage I.

+[ROADBLOCK]
+- N/A

 ### SAM - WEEKLY REPORT 241217
 [LAST WEEK]
 - (MODULAR) Collaborated with the lawyer on NDA/NCA legal documents.